 The department must develop an education and outreach program focused on residential organics source separate participation and contamination reduction.

-The program must include a community-based social marketing program to determine barriers and identify motivators and pilot a strategy to motivate WA residents to source separate their residential waste more and accurately in order to reduce contamination and increase a clean organics stream The department must hire an independent third party to research, including testing different terminologies, and develop the social marketing program.
+The program must include a community-based social marketing program to determine barriers and identify motivators and pilot a strategy to motivate WA residents to source separate their residential waste more and accurately in order to reduce contamination and increase a clean organics stream.
+The department must hire an independent third party to research, including testing different terminologies, and develop the social marketing program.

 Upon the completion of the independent third party research and development under subsection (2) of this section, the department must develop a toolkit for counties and cities to implement the education and outreach program, which they can use optionally.